Music Technology Facilities

 Computer Music Lab

-The Macintosh-based student workstations include audio sub-mixers, MIDI keyboard synthesizers, Audio/MIDI interfaces, headphones, and a variety of software supporting computer-based music notation, MIDI sequencing, digital synthesis, digital audio editing and digital signal processing, computer assisted instruction, word processing and data management, computer aided presentations, and internet-based activities.
-Follow the links below for lab hours, policies, employment information, and software offerings.
+The Macintosh-based student workstations include MIDI keyboard synthesizers, Audio/MIDI interfaces, headphones, and a variety of software supporting computer-based music notation, MIDI sequencing, digital synthesis, digital audio editing, digital signal processing, computer assisted instruction, word processing and data management, computer aided presentations, and internet-based activities.
+Follow the links below for lab hours, policies, and software offerings.

 Computer Music Studio